How to Identify & Value Antique Perfume Bottles (Expert’s Guide)

 • Shorter side seams and uneven lips

-The History & Evolution
+History & Evolution of Antique Perfume Bottles

 European artisans manufactured the first scent bottles during the Renaissance.
 But since people used these bottles to store the scent for future use, they were not that fancy and had rough edges.
 They were also elongated and had shorter lips with cork lids.